chirpy2605/voron/general/Large_Voron_Mounts/README.md

 2023-07-13 Modified the Extended Mounts to match the hole position and aesthetic of the Dragon Burner v7

 2023-07-23 CAD published

+2023-08-09 Modified Extended Extruder Mounts to avoid binding when using Tap

+2023-08-09 Modified Tap Front mount to avoid compression issues causing binding between the Tap Front and Tap Center bodies